AndreasZachariae/semantic_hierarchical_graph/README.md

 Every bridge point has to be connected

 - [x] 1. straight line connection
-- [ ] 2. visibility algorithm with lines in random directions
+- [x] 2. visibility algorithm with lines in random directions
-- [ ] 2.1.
+- [x] 2.1.
 Find orthogonal lines between bridge point and closest path and find third point on this line which connects both
-- [ ] 2.2.
+- [x] 2.2.
 Change the angle of the line in x degree steps and change distance of thrid point in x steps
-- [ ] 3.
+- [x] 3.
 A*
+- [ ] 3.1 Make all points of apth valid goal points for A*
+- [ ] 3.2 Dont limit the scene
 - [ ] Check if valid path between all bridge points

 Smoothing